 What We’re Doing in the Community:

 - Community-wide mental health survey: A survey was sent throughout the community to give the MHC a baseline understanding of attitudes toward mental illness.
-The results will be used to build an anti-stigma campaign.
+The results were used to build an anti-stigma campaign.

-- Clergy training: he MHC offered a well-attended training section for a cross-denomination group of Jewish Community clergy providing real-life tools for effectively helping with mental illness, suicide and grief and loss.
+- Clergy training: the MHC offered a well-attended training section for a cross-denomination group of Jewish Community clergy providing real-life tools for effectively helping with mental illness, suicide and grief and loss.

 - Suicide prevention information distributed throughout the community